-The TSF shall provide:

-- A cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification. - Hardware DES, TDES data encryption/decryption capability.

-Those may be used by the smartcard embedded software to support data encryption and decryption for maintaining data integrity, and protect against sensitive data unauthorized disclosure.
+- 172 The TSF shall provide: - A cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification. - M10.1 Hardware DES, TDES data encryption/decryption capability. - Those may be used by the smartcard embedded software to support data encryption and decryption for maintaining data integrity, and protect against sensitive data unauthorized disclosure. - The Strength of Function claimed for the cryptography security function is high. - An assessment of the strength of the following algorithms does not form part of the evaluation: - DES algorithm - TDES algorithm

-The TSF shall provide a Random Number Generator (RNG) to support security operations performed by cryptographic applications.
-This RNG shall not be predictable, have sufficient entropy, and not leaking information related to the value of the generated random numbers as this leakage could be used to retrieve cryptographic keys for instance.

-The Strength of Function claimed for the cryptography security function is high.

-An assessment of the strength of the following algorithms does not form part of the evaluation:

-- DES algorithm - TDES algorithm